Steven Terrell: Professional career

-Jacksonville Jaguars

-Terrell was signed by the Jacksonville Jaguars on April 29, 2013, after going undrafted in the 2013 NFL draft.
-He was released by the Jaguars on August 30, 2013.
-He was signed to the Jaguars' practice squad on September 4, 2013.
+Terrell was signed by the Jacksonville Jaguars on May 3, 2013, after going undrafted in the 2013 NFL draft.
+He was released by the Jaguars on August 31, and signed to the team's practice squad on September 2.
+He was released by the Jaguars again on September 17, 2013.

-Houston Texans

-Terrell signed with the Houston Texans on December 30, 2013.
-He was released by the Texans on May 14, 2014.
+On October 29, 2013, Terrell was signed to the practice squad of the Houston Texans.
+He signed a reserve/future contract with Houston on December 30, 2013, and was later waived on May 14, 2014.

-Seattle Seahawks

 Terrell was signed by the Seattle Seahawks on July 26, 2014.
 He was released by the Seahawks on August 30 and signed to the team's practice squad on August 31, 2014.
 He was promoted to the active roster on October 18, 2014.
 Terrell was active during the Seahawks' loss to the New England Patriots in Super Bowl XLIX.

-Kansas City Chiefs
+He played 11 snaps on special teams during the Super Bowl and posted one solo tackle.

 On July 6, 2017, Terrell signed with the Kansas City Chiefs.
-He was released on September 2, 2017, and re-signed on September 9, 2017.
+He was released on September 2, and re-signed on September 9.
 He was placed on injured reserve on December 11, 2017, after suffering an injury while intercepting a pass from Derek Carr.

-Tennessee Titans

 On August 10, 2018, Terrell signed with the Tennessee Titans.
 He was released on September 1, 2018.

-Retirement

-After being released by the Titans and playing for five season, Terrell has retired from the NFL.
-He has settled down with his wife, Kayla, in his hometown of Allen, Texas.
+Personal life

+Terrell became a realtor after his NFL career.